gospodinp/torei-rpg/rules.md

 #### How to Think about Changing The Game

-The original name for changing the game was "escalation", and that still confuses a lot of people who are new to Dogs or its offshoots.
+The original games that inspired this one called [Changing the Game] *escalation*, and that confused a lot of new players.

 It's true that you can escalate from peaceful approaches to more violent ones, but what's most important is that the current approach won't work for you and you're not willing to give up the stakes.